cristal-ise/cristal-ise/devbox/README.md

 1. `mvn install` - Do this step before any build in eclipse to download all maven dependencies
 1. Rebbot the VM

 ### Configure Eclipse

-1. Install eclipse `umake ide eclipse` or download eclipse-inst
+1. Install eclipse `umake ide eclipse` or download eclipse installer
+  - Eclipse v4.21 (2021-09) was tested at the time of writing
+1. Select the required JDK version
+  - Version 6.x: use java 11 (CORBA was replaced with vert.x)
+  - Version 5.x: use java 8 (jdk 11 does not have the ejb/corba libraries)
 1. Add lombok to eclipse: https://projectlombok.org/download
 1. Open Eclipse and use workspace: `~/workspace/cristal-ise`
+1. Configure eclipse to use required JDK version
+  - Version 6.x: use java 11 (CORBA was replaced with vert.x)
+  - Version 5.x: use java 8 (jdk 11 does not have the ejb/corba libraries)
-1. Add groovy plugin to eclipse:  https://dist.springsource.org/release/GRECLIPSE/e4.14
+1. Add groovy plugin to eclipse:  https://github.com/groovy/groovy-eclipse/wiki
-1. Configure eclipse to use groovy 2.5
+1. Configure eclipse to use required version
+  - Version 6.x: groovy 3.0
+  - Version 5.x: groovy 2.5
 1. 'Import/Existing Maven Projects' - select directory `~/workspace/cristal-ise`
 1. The flattener maven plugin has to be ignored for all imported projects in eclipse preferences